Brodiaea Species Two

 Brodiaea species a-j

 Brodiaea kinkiensis Niehaus is commonly known as San Clemente Island brodiaea or larkspur and is endemic to San Clemente Island, one of the Channel Islands off the coast of Southern California.
 Click for map The native Gabrielino-Tongva people are said to have called the island Kinki or Kinkipar.
 This species is found in clay soil in grassland.
 It is extremely rare.
 The flowers are purple or violet with a narrow bell-shaped tube and spreading lobes.
 The inner tepals are round and the staminodes erect with a pointed tip and held away from the stamens.
 The stamens are unusual with the free part of the filaments triangular-winged and the anthers widely notched between the pollen chambers.
-Flowering May-June, this species is very short, growing to 1 in.
-(2.5 cm).
+Flowering May-June, this species is very short, growing to 1 in (2.5 cm).
 Photos from Mary Sue Ittner who grew this species from seed.
 Blooming in May 2014, it was a long time from seed to flower.
 In cultivation it is much taller and not all the flowers had staminodes with a pointed tip as shown in the photos.

 Brodiaea kinkiensis, Mary Sue IttnerBrodiaea kinkiensis, Mary Sue IttnerBrodiaea kinkiensis, Mary Sue IttnerBrodiaea kinkiensis, Mary Sue IttnerBrodiaea kinkiensis, Mary Sue Ittner

 Brodiaea leptandra (Greene) Baker, syn.
 Brodiaea californica Lindl. ssp. leptandra (Greene) J.C.
 Pires, syn.
 Brodiaea californica var. leptandra (Greene), known as the narrow-flowered brodiaea, is restricted to lava and serpentine slopes where it grows in open mixed-evergreen forest or chaparral at 40-1220 m in Napa, Lake, and Sonoma counties, flowering May to July.
-Although this species is recognized by Plants of the World Online and the Jepson eflora, Flora of North America continues to include it in Brodiaea californica as a subspecies.
+Although this species is recognized by Plants of the World Online and the Jepson eflora, in 2024 Flora of North America continues to include it in Brodiaea californica as a subspecies.
 Growing from 20 to 70 cm, it is generally smaller (shorter and with smaller flowers) than Brodiaea californica and the margins of the white to lavender staminodes generally flat, 1/4 inrolled, with the midrib noticeably thickened.
 Photos from Bob Rutemoeller and Mary Sue Ittner of plants previously identified as Brodiaea californica ssp. leptandra.

 Brodiaea leptandra, Bob RutemoellerBrodiaea leptandra, Bob RutemoellerBrodiaea leptandra, Mary Sue IttnerBrodiaea leptandra, Mary Sue Ittner